Welcome to the Faculty Development Center!

-The center's commitment to supporting holistic faculty excellence allows faculty members to engage more effectively with students in the classroom while also modeling what it means to be lifelong learners and producers of knowledge.
+The Center's programming is developed and curated by a group of colleagues committed to supporting holistic faculty excellence.
+This allows faculty members to engage more effectively with students in the classroom while also modeling what it means to be lifelong learners and producers of knowledge.

 These pages share just some of the many resources available to the Puget Sound faculty.
-I invite you to explore the tools outlined here and utilize the center to its fullest.
-Whether it's one-on-one consultations, referrals to on- and off-campus support, or some of the great group events, I look forward to working with and alongside you!
+We invite you to explore the tools outlined here and utilize the center to its fullest.
+Whether it's one-on-one consultations, referrals to on- and off-campus support, or some of the great group events, we look forward to working with and alongside you!

 Schedule an appointment today by contacting firstname.lastname@example.org.

-All sessions will be held in the Faculty Development Center (Library 108).
+All sessions will be held in the Faculty Development Center (Library 108) unless otherwise specified.

 Events on the Horizon